amandabee/Sewing-Emoji/safety_pin/notes.md

 The safety pin is a versatile symbol.
 In the Ukraine, pinning safety pins to the inside of a child’s clothing will ward off evil spirits.
 In other parts of Europe finding a safety pin is good luck, and a portent of good fortune.[1](http://museumofeverydaylife.org/exhibitions-collections/current-exhibitions/a-visual-history-of-the-safety-pin
 )
  It was and is closely associated with [punk](https://www.rollingstone.com/music/pictures/inside-the-mets-new-exhibit-punk-chaos-to-couture-20130507/pin-it-down-0787285) fashion starting in the 1970s.
-In 2016, the Safety Pin emerged briefly as a symbol of anti-racist solidarity [in the US](http://kottke.org/16/11/safety-pins-as-a-symbol-of-solidarity-against-racism) and [in the UK](https://thinkprogress.org/after-brexit-a-safety-pin-becomes-a-symbol-of-solidarity-with-immigrants-8b6a152fe046).

 Sewing and Knitting are among the top emoji requests, at least in [2016](http://blog.emojipedia.org/top-emoji-requests-2016/) and [2017](http://blog.emojipedia.org/top-emoji-requests-2017/)